piyush1146115/Kubernetes-Up-and-Running/Chapter 19: Securing Applications in Kubernetes/index.md

 - allowPrivilegeEscalation: Configures whether a process in a container can gain more privileges than its parent.
 - privileged: Runs the container as privileged, which elevates the container to the same permissions as the host.
 - readOnlyRootFilesystem: Mounts the container root filesystem to read-only.
 This is a common attack vector and is best practice to enable.

+We will introduce the operating system level security controls and then how to configure them via SecurityContext.
+It’s important to note that many of these controls are host operating system dependent.
+Here are a list of the core set of operating system controls that are covered by SecurityContext:

+- Capabilities: Allow either the addition or removal of groups of privilege that may be required for a workload to operate.
+- AppArmor: Controls which files processes can access.
+AppArmor profiles can be applied to containers via the addition of an annotation of `container.apparmor.security.beta.kubernetes.io/<container_name>: <profile_ref>` to the Pod specification.
+- Seccomp: Seccomp (secure computing) profiles allow the creation of syscall filters.
+These filters allow specific syscalls to be allowed or blocked, which limits the surfacearea of the Linux kernel that is exposed to the processes in the Pods.
+- SELinux: Defines access controls for files and processes.
+SELinux operators use labels that are grouped together to create a security context (not to be mistaken with a Kubernetes SecurityContext), which is used to limit access to a process.
+By default, Kubernetes allocates a random SELinux context for each container; how‐ever, you may choose to set one via SecurityContext.

+### SecurityContext Challenges

+The creation and management of AppArmor, seccomp, and SELinux profiles and contexts is not easy and is error prone.
+The cost of an error is breaking the ability for an application to perform its function.
+There are several tools out there that create a way to generate a seccomp profile from a running Pod, which can then be applied using SecurityContext.
+One such project is the [Security Profiles Operator](https://github.com/kubernetes-sigs/security-profiles-operator), which makes it easy to generate and manage Seccomp profiles.

+## Pod Security

+One of the main differences between Pod Security and its predecessor is that Pod Security only performs validation and not mutation.

+### What Is Pod Security?

+Pod Security allows you to declare different security profiles for Pods.
+These security profiles are known as Pod Security Standards and are applied at the namespace level.
+Pod Security Standards are a collection of security-sensitive fields in a Pod specification (including, but not limited to, SecurityContext) and their associated values.
+There are three different standards that range from restricted to permissive.
+The idea is that you can apply a general security posture to all Pods in a given namespace.
+The three Pod Security Standards are as follows:

+- Baseline: Most common privilege escalation while enabling easier onboarding.
+- Restricted: Highly restricted, covering security best practices.
+May cause workloads to break.
+- Privileged: Open and unrestricted.